segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 Configure how and when events are produced with each audience run.
 You can choose the entities referenced in the audience builder to trigger an event off of.

- <! -- For more details on each option, see Linked Audiences Event Trigger Options. -->

 ### Step 2d: Configure the event

 After you select an action, Segment attempts to automatically configure the data fields that will be sent to the Destination.
 You can review and adjust these settings before enabling this event.

- <! -- For more details on each option, see Linked Audiences Event Configuration Options. -->

 ## Step 3: Enable your Linked Audience